deegpt/deegpt/README.md

 With a solid background in providing top-tier service, I have honed my skills in problem-solving, communication, and relationship-building, ensuring every interaction leaves a positive impact.

-My journey at Amazon has provided invaluable insights into customer behavior, preferences, and trends, fueling my passion for data-driven decision-making.
+Even, in my journey throughout at Amazon has provided invaluable insights into customer behavior, preferences, and trends, fueling my passion for data-driven decision-making.

 I am adept at leveraging various tools and technologies to analyze customer inquiries, identify patterns, and propose innovative solutions to enhance the overall customer experience.